openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Every action related to procedure described in this enhancement is performed after system's boot rather than immediately before shutdown.
 Greenboot's healthchecks, green and red scripts are executed independent of MicroShift's processes.
-Actions related to backup, restore, and data migration are performed with MicroShift partially running, i.e. only etcd and kube-apiserver are running.
+Actions related to backup, restore, and data migration may be performed with MicroShift partially running, i.e. only etcd and kube-apiserver are running.

 Only one backup of MicroShift data will be stored at a given moment